 Sink or Swim (Le grand bain)

 This is one of my favourite French comedy movies of all time.
-It’s about a bunch of 40-something French guys on the verge of a mid-life crisis who decide to form their local pool’s first synchronized swimming team- for men.
+It’s about a bunch of French guys between the ages of 30 to 50 on the verge of a mid-life crisis who decide to form the first synchronized swimming team- for men at their local pool.

 Amélie (Le fabuleux destin d’Amélie Poulain)

 If you haven’t heard of Amélie, you’ve probably been living under a rock.